 Because in 20 years, your kids will remember how YOU treated you…and they will think they deserve the same (for better or worse).

 You have good days and bad ones.
 You get angry.
-You get disappointed.
+And you get disappointed.
 Your feelings get hurt.
 You aren’t perfect.

 Your children need to know these things about you as much as you need to accept them about yourself.